underdogg-forks/cleanninja/docs/settings.rst

 Intro
 """""

 Welcome to the Basic Settings section, where you can create the foundations of your Invoice Ninja account.
-All your company information, user details, product entries, notification preferences, tax rates, payment settings, location and currency selections, and so much more, can be found here.
+All your plan information, user details, product entries, notification preferences, tax rates, payment settings, location and currency selections, and so much more, can be found here.
 This is your first stop to set up and customize your account to your business.
 And any time you need to modify your settings, edit your details or change your preferences, this is where you'll return.
 We've made it simple and user friendly to manage your settings, so the Basic Settings section is a place that's fun to come back to.
 We promise.

 To open the Basic Settings sections, click on the Settings tab, which is the last tab on the Invoice Ninja sidebar.
-The Basic Settings section will automatically open to the first settings page, Company Details.
+The Basic Settings section will automatically open to the first settings page, Plan Details.
 To move between settings pages, click on the relevant tab on the list situated at the left side of the Basic Settings page.

-Company Details
+Plan Details
 """""""""""""""

-The company details page is divided into three sections: Details, Address and Email Signature.
+The plan details page is divided into three sections: Details, Address and Email Signature.
 This covers all the key information about your business.

-Enter the following company details in the relevant field:
+Enter the following plan details in the relevant field:

 Details
 ^^^^^^^

-- **Name**: The company name
+- **Name**: The plan name
 - **ID Number**: The business number or personal ID number of the business owner
-- **VAT Number**: The company's VAT number (if applicable)
+- **VAT Number**: The plan's VAT number (if applicable)
-- **Website**: Your company web address
+- **Website**: Your plan web address
-- **Email**: Your company email address
+- **Email**: Your plan email address
-- **Phone**: Your company phone number
+- **Phone**: Your plan phone number
-- **Logo**: Upload your company logo by clicking on the Choose File button.
+- **Logo**: Upload your plan logo by clicking on the Choose File button.
 Browse your computer for the appropriate image file and upload it.
 Remember, the Invoice Ninja system supports JPEG, GIF and PNG file types.
 TIP: Once, you've uploaded your logo, the graphic image will appear on the page.
 Uploaded the wrong image?
 Got yourself a new logo?
 Click Remove logo, and upload a new one.
-- **Company Size**: Select the company size from the options in the drop down list
+- **Plan Size**: Select the plan size from the options in the drop down list
-- **Industry Select**: the industry your company belongs to from the options in the drop down list
+- **Industry Select**: the industry your plan belongs to from the options in the drop down list

 Address
 ^^^^^^^